 - Ready the charcoal grill for an indirect cook.

 - While the grill is heating up, remove chicken from the fridge and let it stand at room temperature for 15-20 minutes.

 - Remove chicken from marinade and place the pieces onto the hottest part of the grill.
 Brush any excess marinade onto the chicken.
 Get a nice sear on the skins (about 3-5 minutes), turn , and do the same to the other side.
 Move chicken to the cooler part of the grill and finish cooking indirectly.

-- Once the chicken reaches an internal temperature of 165 degrees F., it’s good to go.
-Make sure to test several pieces.
+- Once the chicken reaches an internal temperature of 165 degrees F. for breast meat, and 175 for thighs and legs, it’s good to go.